-At Mixfit, we have built an entire system around that exact goal.
+At Mixfit, we’ve built an entire system around that exact goal.
 As 2019 gets rolling, we challenge you to ditch the resolutions and make a commitment to yourself to incorporate these five things in your life for 2019 and beyond.

 Hydration is essential and many of us fail to get enough.
 Being hydrated can do wonders for your skin, energy and sleep.
 A quick tip: If you feel really thirsty, the chances are your body is naturally telling you that you are dehydrated.
 Grab a new water bottle or find a new low-to-no-sugar drink you love—and start giving your body what it needs.